|

 Q10.
 Can I model the audience as a floating plane without sides?

-No, normally not since it will only give a correct estimate for direct sound and first order reflections.
+No, normally not since it will only give a correct estimate for direct sound and maybe first order reflections.
 Always model the audience as a box with sides (at about 1.2 m height and place the receivers slightly above - at ear height).
 A floating plane audience is sufficient only for direct sound mapping but reverberation time and most parameteres relying on the late part will be wrong.
-See manual page 2-39 for details (Fig. 2.8) or the corresponding help-file section.
-Unfortunatelly, the tutorial for v7.0 and earlier manuals show a floating audience to make it simpler and not everyone notices the comment that a box should be made for any real rooms. v7.2 and v8, v9 manuals show an audience box.
+Unfortunatelly, the tutorial for v7.0 and earlier manuals show ed a floating audience to make it simpler and not everyone notices the comment that a box should be made for any real rooms. v7.2 and v8, v9 manuals show an audience box.

 Q11.
 Why is the geometrical volume calculation sometimes inconsistent?